johnnysako/planner/README.md

   - `"HSA"`: Not taxed, no RMD
 - `"owner"`: Must be in the list of `owners.json`
 - `"trial_with_rmd"`: If the account type is `"Roth"` the program will run a simulation in which this account will have RMDs
+- `"allocation"`: This is optional.
+If allocation between stocks and bonds is desired for an account (and how that changes over time) it can be entered here.
+Assumption is 100% stock allocation if not provided.

 ### `expenses.json`
 ```